About the Jersey Architecture Commission

 Getting advice from the Commission

 The Commission meet every second month to review schemes at an early stage in the development process.
-Schemes for review are selected by department with the agreement of the applicant and proposed by the client or design team.
+Schemes for review are selected by Commission with the agreement of the planning service and applicant as proposed by the client or design team.

 Applicants are invited to make a presentation to the Commission who then issue a written report giving guidance on the scheme.
 It will focus on how well the scheme relates to the principles of good design and give a series of constructive comments.
 The advice is used in the assessment process of any planning application.